 Why the Needle is So Much Better

 In comparison to the two-week training of the mall piercer, a professional body piercer goes through extensive training that can last as long as two or three years.
 They learn about the human body and how piercings affect the circulatory system.
 They learn how to avoid hitting nerves that can cause severe pain to the customer.
-Most importantly, they learn about cross-contamanation prevention and how to properly sterilize their instruments.
+Most importantly, they learn about cross-contamination prevention and how to properly sterilize their instruments.
 Anything that touches the customer that cannot be autoclaved is thrown away immediately.
-Work stations are fully disinfected before and after every piercing procedure.
+Workstations are fully disinfected before and after every piercing procedure.

 The piercing process itself is also much safer and less painful than having a blunt stud forced through your skin.
 A piercing needle is actually hollow and extremely sharp.
 It slices through the skin, safely pushing the tissue aside to make room for the jewelry to be inserted.
 That may not sound too appealing, but it is actually a very quick process and the method is virtually painless for most body parts.

 The jewelry that is used in professional piercing shops is also much better for you.
 Barbells and Captive Beads Rings are specially designed to allow removal of dirt and bacteria effectively during the healing process.
-Allowing for full movement of the jewelry makes it much easier for you to clean it without counter-productively pushing more bacteria into the pierce.
+Allowing for full movement of the jewelry makes it much easier for you to clean it without counter-productively pushing more bacteria into the piercing.
 The metals that are used in this jewelry are also better for your skin and less likely to cause a reaction.
-High-grade Surgical Stainless Steel and even Titanium (which is virtually nickel-free) give you the best chances of an infection and reaction-free piercing.
+High-grade Surgical Stainless Steel and even Titanium (which is virtually nickel-free) give you the best chances of infection and reaction-free piercing.

 Although it is true that professional piercing prices run higher than those performed in mall stores, why put a price on your safety and well-being?
-The quality and personalized service you receive by going to a professional are certainly worth a few extra dollars.
+The quality and personalized service you receive by going to a professional is certainly worth a few extra dollars.
 These trained professionals are also happy to follow up with you should you have any questions or complications.
 Your mall piercer might offer their opinion on how to treat an infection, but who do you think will be more qualified to help you?
 The answer is obvious.

-Needless to say, use of the needle for piercings is less painful, less traumatic, and much safer to the customer.
+Needless to say, the use of the needle for piercings is less painful, less traumatic, and much safer for the customer.
 How does this apply to piercings on children?
-As a concerned mother of two girls, I asked a few professional piercists their opinion.
+As a concerned mother of two girls, I asked a few professional piercers their opinion.
 Even I did not realize that in many states it is allowable for children to be pierced in a professional studio.
 Although the age of consent is much higher for tattoos, most children can get their ears pierced professionally as long as a parent or guardian is present and signs the paperwork.